 The national dishes are the Tagine, meat and vegetable stew and couscous, cracked wheat steamed carefully a delicious stew of vegetables and meat.
 The main secret of all the kitchen is a special selection of the wide variety of species that exist in Moroccan cuisine.

-Bread is an unconditional, is present at every meal.
+Bread is unconditional, is present at every meal.

-Harira is the Ramadan soup, nutritious mixture of pasta, rice, grits, vegetables and spices and strong cilantro flavor.
+Harira is the Ramadan soup, the nutritious mixture of pasta, rice, grits, vegetables and spices, and strong cilantro flavor.

 Buy in Morocco :

-At the time of purchase must not forget that Morocco is developing so everything is a little cheaper than in Europe.
+When you visit Morocco and at the time of purchase, we must not forget that Morocco is developing so everything is a little cheaper than in Europe.
 Even today it is marketed as formerly with bartering, exchanging objects or food.

-Some typical products include orange blossom water, rosewater, argan oil, musk, dates, couscous, harissa (spicy sauce), carpets, printed scarves, turbans, silver accessories, hooded, slippers, fossils and quartz extracted the country, Arab and Berber handicrafts, ceramics, textiles, musical instruments (djarbuca, castanets gnawa …), variety of spices such as saffron, cardamom, cumin … so valuable in ancient times they were used as currency change in trans-Saharan routes.
+Some typical products include orange blossom water, rosewater, argan oil, musk, dates, couscous, harissa (spicy sauce), carpets, printed scarves, turbans, silver accessories, hooded, slippers, fossils and quartz extracted the country, Arab and Berber handicrafts, ceramics, textiles, musical instruments (darbuka, castanets Gnawa …), variety of spices such as saffron, cardamom, cumin … so valuable in ancient times they were used as currency change in trans-Saharan routes.